 Disagreements can be avoided (or easily resolved), with people understanding their individual and group roles in order for each team member to be striving for the same collective goal.

 Research lead by Google has concluded that the best teams included team members who listen to one another and show sensitivity.
-Studies have also shown that when people work in teams, in contrast to working alone, they are more productive and report greater job satisfaction.
+Studies have also shown that when people work in high performing teams, in contrast to working alone, they are more productive and report greater job satisfaction.

 Working in a team results faster innovation, quicker mistake detection and correction, better problem-solving, and greater performance according to research findings.